 The greatest armor against racism for black kids is to see themselves as a positive reflection of black hope, promise, and achievement.

 White children are affirmed daily in every way.
-Simple things like advertisements in stores of people who look like them, faces on greeting cards and packaging.
+Simple things like advertisements in stores of people who look like them, faces on greeting cards, and packaging.
 They are affirmed in school when white history is taught, and the “white man” is always the hero or the champion.
-Black children see those things, they hear those things and think well what have people like me every done of worth?
+Black children see those things, they hear those things, and think, well, “What have people like me ever done of worth?”

 Black people have to understand themselves as to how they came to be.

-- Is being black good thing?
+• Is being black a good thing?
 Why?
 How do I know that people like me have value?
 Where is the evidence in my history?

 A child should be able to articulate what they love about being black or their blackness.
 That is hard for many transracial adoptive parents because they struggle to answer that question themselves.
 I’ve actually had people apologize to me for being born black without understanding that I think it’s a pretty incredible blessing.